The Pullbacks of Principal Coactions: The pullback picture of the standard quantum Hopf fibration

 yields a pairing between ${\K}^{0}(A)$ and ${\K}_{0}(A)$.

-In this section, we compute the pairing between the $K_0$-classes of the projective $\CSq$-modules describing quantum line bundles and the two generators of ${\K}^{0}(A)$.
-By Corollary~\ref{cor1} and Corollary~\ref{cor2}, we can take the projections $p_{N}$ as representatives.
-Their simple form makes them very tractable for the calculation of the index pairing.
+In this section, we compute the pairing between the $\K_0$-classes of the projective $\CSq$-modules describing quantum line bundles and the two generators of ${\K}^{0}(A)$.
+By Lemma~\ref{project}, we can take the projections $p_{N}$ as representatives of respective $\K_0$-classes.
+Their simple form makes it very easy to compute the index pairing.